jackhatedance/my-english-reading-assistant/web-store/en-default/description.md

 ### Long Description

-English beginners often struggle to maintain a consistent reading pace due to insufficient vocabulary.
-This software automatically displays the meanings of unfamiliar words, improving the reading experience and making English reading smoother, allowing readers to enjoy the content.
-As the saying goes, true skill lies in simplicity, and a heavy sword has no sharp edge; extensive reading is superior to any seemingly clever learning method.
+English beginners often struggle to persevere in reading English articles due to insufficient vocabulary.
+This software automatically prompts for the meanings of unfamiliar words, improving the reading experience, making English reading smoother, allowing readers to enjoy the content, and improving their English level unconsciously.

 Main functions include:
-1. Initializing/importing/exporting a personal vocabulary list.
+1. Initialization/import/export of personal vocabulary list.

-2. Automatically displaying the meanings of unfamiliar words on web pages based on the user's vocabulary list.
+2. Automatically displaying the meanings of unfamiliar words on web pages based on the personal vocabulary list.

-3. Flexible annotation functions, supporting the display of meanings, phonetic symbols, and notes.
+3. Flexible annotation function, supporting the display of meanings, phonetic symbols, and notes.

-4. Marking words as "familiar" or "unfamiliar" during reading, thereby updating the user's vocabulary list.
+4. Marking words as known/unknown during reading, thereby updating the personal vocabulary list.

 5. Supporting root and affix memorization methods.